scottwhite/snap-login-test/README.md

 ### selenium web driver (and other dependencies)
-Once node is installed go to the project directory and run
+Once node is installed go to the project directory (where you checked out the project) and run
 ```
 npm install
 ```

 ### setup config.js
-In project directory create the config.js
+In project directory create the config.js (same place as README.md) with the following structure (replace <> with real values)
 ```javascript
 module.exports = {
   username:'<test username>',